Life Course Outcomes (LCO) Research Program Area Leader

 Start-up funds are available, and the Program receives ongoing indirect cost return, allowing opportunity for continuing growth.
 The Institute’s operating model provides partial salary support for all faculty.
 Institute tenure-line faculty are not required to teach but do actively mentor/support research trainees.
 This position also has responsibility for mentoring LCO junior faculty and research staff.

-The AJDAI is a multidisciplinary, university-level research center emphasizing public health science applied to autism.
+The AJDAI is a multidisciplinary, university-level research institute with its own tenure lines; our research emphasizes public health science applied to autism.
 In addition to the LCO Program, the AJDAI also has Program Areas focused on Early Detection and Intervention (Program Leader: Dr. Diana Robins) and Modifiable Risk Factors (Program Leader: Dr. Diana Schendel).
 The Institute also maintains administrative, clinical, and outreach cores that support its research programs, and is further supported by the resources of Drexel University, including close partnership with the Dornsife School of Public Health and other schools and colleges.
+AJDAI faculty are encouraged to have courtesy faculty appointments with other relevant academic units at Drexel to facilitate opportunities for mentoring, teaching and collaboration with Drexel peers.

 - Autism Institute faculty devote a minimum of 70% effort to activities related to research within the Institute’s focus on autism and public health.
 They are expected to maintain an active research portfolio in support of the LCO and AJDAI mission, including funding acquisition, analysis, and publication.